Going National

 The day eventually came, and so did the trucks.

 We watched it all unfold, literally.
-And besides the ones attached to the semis, it all went off without a hitch.
+And besides the ones on the backs of the semis, it all went off without a hitch.
 The games were fun, the vibes were chill, and the showstopper stopped the show.

 We did it!